VIB-PSB/MINI-EX/example/README.md

 		- borda_rank: global Borda ranking of the regulon
 		- borda_clusterRank: cluster-specific Borda ranking of the regulon

-- **figures** containing the three default figures MINI-EX produces:
+- **figures** containing the four default figures MINI-EX produces, available in both SVG and PNG formats:
-	- miniexExample_clustermap.svg, a clustermap showing the number of TGs per TF (y-axis) across the different single cell clusters (x-axis)
+	- miniexExample_clustermap, a clustermap showing the number of TGs per TF (y-axis) across the different single cell clusters (x-axis)

 	![miniexExample_clustermap.svg](OUTPUTS/figures/miniexExample_clustermap.svg)
-	- miniexExample_heatmapSpecificity.svg, a clustermap reporting the specificity of expression of the top 150 regulons across the different single cell clusters.
+	- miniexExample_heatmapSpecificity, a clustermap reporting the specificity of expression of the top 150 regulons across the different single cell clusters.
 Each TF is color coded accoring to the GO terms associated to it, in green for 'relevant_known_TF', in yellow for 'known_TF', and gray for 'unknown_TF'

 	![miniexExample_heatmapSpecificity.svg](OUTPUTS/figures/miniexExample_heatmapSpecificity.svg)
-	- miniexExample_heatmapDEcalls.svg, a clustermap reporting whether the top 150 TFs are upregulated (blue) or just expressed (by at least 10% of the cells within the cell cluster - white) in the cell cluster they act.
+	- miniexExample_heatmapDEcalls, a clustermap reporting whether the top 150 TFs are upregulated (blue) or just expressed (by at least 10% of the cells within the cell cluster - white) in the cell cluster they act.
 Each TF is color coded accoring to the GO terms associated to it, in green for 'relevant_known_TF', in yellow for 'known_TF', and gray for 'unknown_TF'

 	![miniexExample_heatmapDEcalls.svg](OUTPUTS/figures/miniexExample_heatmapDEcalls.svg)
-	- miniexExample_regmap_x.svg, a heatmap reporting top x TFs (default x range: 10, 25, 50, 100, "topRegs", all) per cluster, reporting the maximum expression (mean of top 3 cells) per cluster and the respective ranking (borda_clusterRank).
+	- miniexExample_regmap_x, a heatmap reporting top x TFs (default x range: 10, 25, 50, 100, "topRegs", all) per cluster, showing the maximum expression (mean of top 3 cells) per cluster and the respective ranking (borda_clusterRank).
 Clusters (i.e. columns) are sorted based on the index given in `miniexExample_identities_with_idx.txt`, allowing to track predicted regulators over predefined lineage.
 If `miniexExample_identities.txt` is provided instead, the clusters will be ordered as provided in this input file.
 These figures can be easily produced for additional thresholds/settings using the additionally provided `regmap.sh` script.
-Call `python3 bin/MINIEX_regmap.py -h` for additional parameters
+Call `python3 bin/MINIEX_regmap.py -h` for additional parameters.
+Note: only regmaps having less than 40 TFs are generated in the PNG format

     ![miniexExample_regmap_25.svg](OUTPUTS/figures/miniexExample_regmap_8.svg)